Adaptive Hyperbolic Kernels: Modulated Embedding in de Branges-Rovnyak Spaces

-In this section, we visualize the features extracted by CHL, AHL, and AHRad on unseen classes on AWA2 dataset, using the t-SNE \cite{maaten2008visualizing} visualization method to highlight their effectiveness in aligning semantic and visual features in zero-shot learning.
-The visualizations are organized into two comparative groups: CHL vs. AHL and AHL vs. AHRad.
+We additionally visualize the features extracted by CHL, AHL, and AHRad on unseen classes (40-49) on AWA2 dataset in zero-shot learning using the t-SNE \cite{maaten2008visualizing} visualization method.
+We consider two comparative groups: CHL vs. AHL and AHL vs. AHRad.
 The former comparison illustrates the regularization effect of the de Branges-Rovnyak space, while the latter demonstrates the representational capacity attributed to the multi-kernel learning framework induced by AHRad.
-Intuitively, the kernel has high representational capacity if the extracted semantic feature is close to the corresponding visual feature clusters.
-As shown in Figure \ref{fig3}, it can be observed that for CHL, the semantic feature of class 42 exhibits a significant deviation compared to that of class 42 in AHL.
-In contrast, AHRad shows a noticeable deviation only in class 42, while the semantic features of all other classes are more closely aligned with the visual feature clusters.
-For clearer visualization purposes, we additionally present in table the coordinates of the semantic features corresponding to all classes.
+In Figure \ref{fig3}, the visual features (point clouds), their corresponding centers (small markers), and the semantic features (large markers) are visualized.
+Our analysis focuses on the deviation between each class’s visual center and its semantic embedding, which reveals the kernel representation capacity.
+It can be observed that CHL exhibits the largest overall deviation; AHL reduces this to some extent, while AHRad achieves a substantially lower deviation than both of them.